Vince Mendoza: Career

 In Los Angeles, Mendoza began to make connections in the music industry, arranging music for television and recordings, and for artists such as Peter Erskine, Charlie Haden and Rickie Lee Jones.
 He was signed to Blue Note Records, with whom he released Start Here (1990) and Instructions Inside (1991).
 In 1992 he released Jazzpaña with American producer Arif Mardin in 1991, garnering his first Grammy Nomination for the song "Buleria".
 In 1994, Mendoza released a big band album called Sketches, collaborating with the WDR Big Band.
 In 1995, Mendoza began his work with the Dutch Metropole Orkest and was appointed the principal guest conductor in 1998.
-In 1999, Mendoza composed the music and conducted the London Symphony Orchestra to on his album Epiphany.
+In 1999, Mendoza composed the music and conducted the London Symphony Orchestra on his album Epiphany.

 His compositions can be heard on recordings by Gary Burton, Pat Metheny, Sean Jones, Michael Brecker, John Abercrombie and Charlie Haden.
-Mendoza provided arrangements for Björk's Vespertine (2001) and Lars von Trier's score to Dancer in the Dark (2000).
+Mendoza provided arrangements for Björk's Vespertine (2001) and for her score to Lars von Trier's Dancer in the Dark (2000).
 His arrangements are also heard on recordings by Gregory Porter, Chaka Khan, Elvis Costello, Robbie Williams, Robert Glasper, Bobby McFerrin, Sting, as well as Herbie Hancock and Al Jarreau.
 He has worked as an arranger, conductor, and/or producer on six Grammy Award-winning albums: Travelogue and Both Sides Now by Joni Mitchell; Some Skunk Funk by Randy Brecker and Michael Brecker; Brown Street by Joe Zawinul; 54 by the Metropole Orkest and John Scofield; and his own collaborative album with the Metropole Orkest, El Viento: The Garcia Lorca Project.
 From 2005 to 2013 he was chief conductor of the Dutch Metropole Orkest.
 He has also served as the guest conductor for the Los Angeles Philharmonic, the Hollywood Bowl Orchestra, and the New York Philharmonic, among others.

 In 2021, Mendoza released an album entitled Freedom Over Everything in collaboration with the Czech National Symphony Orchestra.
 The album's title track featured guest vocals from Black Thought of The Roots.
 Another track from that album, "To The Edge of Longing", featured soprano Julia Bullock and garnered Mendoza the Grammy Award for Best Arrangement, Instrumental and Vocals.
 Mendoza works as an adjunct professor of jazz composition at USC Thornton School of Music.
 He is also the composer-in-residence with the WDR Big Band.